scalajp/2019.scalamatsuri.org/_candidates_en/NobuhikoHosonishi_1.md

 ---
 name: Nobuhiko Hosonishi
-title: "The difficulty to migrate Scala"
+title: "The difficulty in migrating to Scala"
 length: 10
 audience: Beginner
 language: Japanese